 It's not always a good idea to rely on your home contents insurance policy

-Some home contents insurers also provide cover for moving to a new house, HOWEVER, it’s important to double check the terms and conditions before assuming this is the case.
+Some home contents insurers also provide cover for moving to a new house, HOWEVER, it’s important to double-check the terms and conditions of your home insurance before assuming this is the case.

 - Are there any excluded items from cover or any per item claim limits?

-- Are you only covered if you use a professional mover, and do they stipulate what a professional mover is? (i.e. certifications or membership of industry bodies)?
+- Are you only covered if you use a professional mover, and do they stipulate what a professional mover is? (i.e. certifications or membership of industry bodies, are they regulated by the Financial Conduct Authority)?

 - Is there an excess for your claim?